DiskFrame/disk.frame/README.md

 # this will setup disk.frame's parallel backend with number of workers equal to the number of CPU cores (hyper-threaded cores are counted as one not two)
 setup_disk.frame()
+#> The number of workers available for disk.frame is 6
 # this allows large datasets to be transferred between sessions
 options(future.globals.maxSize = Inf)